-I love keeping our egg-laying hens, feeding chickens however can add up in cost
+I love keeping our egg-laying hens, but feeding chickens add up to quite a considerable cost over time.

 Chickens are one of the homestead ‘gateway drugs’ that make you crave a more wholesome and simple life.
-We personally keep our chickens for eggs (see my review of the best egg laying breeds) and have 15 hens that we feed.
-During the snow free months we we free-range our hens on a 3 pasture rotation around our garden.
-This helps to reduce feeding costs a lot and our chickens offer bug and weed control, healthier eggs and happier chickens.
+We personally keep our chickens for eggs and have 15 hens that we feed.
+During the snow free months we free-range our hens on a 3 pasture rotation around our garden.
+This helps to reduce feeding costs a lot and our chickens offer bug and weed control, healthier eggs, and happier chickens.
 It’s also fun having your own chickens as you can raise chickens that lay beautiful blue eggs that the kids love.

 No matter where you live, you can make your own homemade chicken food to offer your chickens better nutrition.